 Is a waiver required?
 Yes.
 A waiver must be signed before participating in this event.
 Please remember that if anyone under the age of 18 would like to participate, a waiver must be signed by a parent or guardian.

 Will any tools or equipment be provided to volunteers?
 Absolutely.
 Gloves and trash bags will be given to volunteers.
 If transportation is needed to access various creek areas, it will also be provided.
-The first 150 volunteers will be given a free T-shirt and a breakfast burrito.
+Breakfast burritos, coffee and a free T-shirt will also be available for participants.

 Who is the host of this event?
 The Town of Castle Rock is the host of Spring Up the Creek, along with Douglas County, Castle Pines Metro District, Plum Creek Water Reclamation Authority and the Chatfield Watershed Authority.